 - Nicole Senior investigates the myth that most people can't digest milk;

-- Prof Jennie Brand-Miller on GI and mixed meals
+- Prof Jennie Brand-Miller on diet and breast milk;

 Good eating, good health and good reading.